Zalse/MediaPipeUnityRT/README.md

 Media Pipe Unity Real Time

-Pour lancer le code :
+To launch the code :

-1 : Installer les dépendances python nécessaire (Il y a un requirement.txt mais il comprend toutes les bibliothèques de mon venv dont la plupart ne servent à rien et prennent beaucoup de places, mieux vaut ne l'utiliser que pour les version et ne pas tout installer)
+1 : Install the necessary python dependencies (There is a requirement.txt but it includes all the libraries of my venv most of which are useless and take a lot of space, better to use it only to get the versions and not to install everything)
-2 : Mettre le fichier Assets dans un projet Unity (Le mien était en 2022.1.5f1) et lancer le run Mode.
-Lancer également le fichier python Python_MPURT/Projet/main.py
+2 : Put the Assets file in a Unity project (mine was in 2022.1.5f1) and launch the Mode run.
+Launch also the python file Python_MPURT/Project/main.py
-3 : Cliquer sur le bouton "connect to Unity" dans l'interface python
+3 : Click on the "connect to Unity" button in the python interface